programmiri/component-based-functional-css-examples/README.md

 # Component-based functional CSS - Examples

 ## ℹ️ Infos
-This is a examples from my talk about component-based functional CSS I gave at [c't <webdev>](https://ctwebdev.de/) in February 2019.
+This is an example from my talk about component-based functional CSS I gave at [c't <webdev>](https://ctwebdev.de/) in February 2019.

 You can find the [sildes](https://speakerdeck.com/programmiri/my-approach-to-a-component-based-css-f601400d-28ff-4b74-b3e2-5009b768d236) at my [speakerdeck profil](https://speakerdeck.com/programmiri).